WevrLabs-Group/WHMCS-Blend-Admin-Theme-Dark-Mode/README.md

 ## Instalation
 * Backup your WHMCS install folder first.
 * Download the master of this repository as ZIP.
-* Upload to your WHMCS root install folder and unzip.
+* Unzip and place templates folder in your WHMCS install/admin folder.

 ## Notes:
 * This has been tested on WHMCS v7.9.2
 * You can open `/assets/img/logo-dark.psd` to customize the logo to match your own brand if you wish.

 ## Change Notes:
+- 2.1
+    - Update to 8.x WHMCS thanks to garousiamir
 - 2.0
     - Installation process has been made more simple now.
     - More enhancements to appearance.